Raspberries and Kohlrabi

 White Wine: White wine like other acids helps to brighten the flavor of this soup.

-Raw cauliflower, potatoes, leeks, and celery on a baking sheet.
+Chopped cauliflower, leeks, and potatoes on a baking sheet.

-Roasted cauliflower, potatoes, leeks, and celery on a baking sheet.
+Roasted cauliflower, leeks, and potatoes on a baking sheet.

-Roasted potato cauliflower leek soup pureed in a white dutch oven.
+Pureed roasted potato cauliflower leek soup pureed in a white Dutch oven.

 Black bowl filled with roasted cauliflower, leek, and potato soup.